johnhorel/ATMOS_5020_2019/README.md

 **Fall 2019**

 # ATMOS 5020
-Code and other information for ATMOS 5020, Environmental Programming, during Fall 2019
+Class notes, code, and other information for ATMOS 5020, Environmental Programming, during Fall 2019

+---
+---

-# Download this repository
+## How to download this repository

     git clone https://github.com/johnhorel/ATMOS_5020_2019

 or download the zip file.

-    > If you have a Windows PC you will need to download git for Windows.
+> Note: If you have a Windows PC you will need to download and install `git for Windows`: https://gitforwindows.org/.

-# View Jupyter Notebooks
+## How to view Jupyter Notebooks
 Notebooks _should_ render on Github.
-If they don't, even after refreshing the page, you can copy the notebook URL and and view it with the nbviewer: https://nbviewer.jupyter.org/.
+If they don't you can copy the notebook URL and and view it with the nbviewer: https://nbviewer.jupyter.org/.

 <img src='./images/nbviewer.png' width=600>